Syno: Structured Synthesis for Neural Operators

 We develop \emph{an end-to-end, automatic, and efficient neural operator synthesis framework}, \sys.
 It takes a given backbone NN topology, and searches for novel linear operators to replace the original ones in the model, in order to improve prediction accuracy and/or execution performance. \sys addresses the aforementioned challenges with several key techniques.
 First, it makes use of a novel set of \emph{fine-grained primitives} to synthesize new operators.
 The primitive semantics are defined on tensor coordinates (i.e., dimensions).
 They maintain tensor semantics and exhibit high-quality properties for neural operators, while not sacrificing expressiveness.
 Second, \sys leverages \emph{expression simplification and canonicalization} techniques to analyze and eliminate most of the redundancies when synthesizing operators, especially to avoid redoing tensor compiler optimizations.
 Finally, the design space search process is made more structured, which iteratively samples and adds new primitives to compose operator candidates.
 We formulate it as a Markov decision process and leverage the efficient \emph{Monte Carlo Tree Search} algorithm~\cite{coulom2007mcts, gaudel2010fuse, hsu2020mcts}.
-We further propose a novel metric of \emph{shape distance} to guide the synthesis towards matching with the required input/output tensor shapes, so that the operator candidate is valid to be used in the backbone model.
-The discovered operators use two dedicated code generators to evaluate their accuracy and speed, respectively.
+We further propose a novel metric of \emph{shape distance} to guide the synthesis towards matching with the required input/output tensor shapes, so that the synthesized operator candidate is valid to be used in the backbone model.
+Two code generators targeting PyTorch~\cite{ansel2024pytorch} and TVM~\cite{tvm} are built for accuracy and speed evaluation of \sys-discovered operators.